Agniva007/Crave-Crafter/README.md

 3. Configure the application settings, including database connection details and API keys.
 4. Run the application using `npm start`.

-## Contributing

-We welcome contributions from the community!
-If you have ideas for new features, bug fixes, or improvements, please open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).